odoo/owl/doc/component.md

 | **[patched](#patchedsnapshot)**                          | just after the DOM is patched           |
 | **[willUnmount](#willUnmount)**                  | just before removing component from DOM |

+Notes:

+- hooks call order is precisely defined: `[willX]` hooks are called first on parent, then on children, and `[Xed]` are called in the reverse order: first children, then parent.
-Note: no hook method should ever be called manually.
+- no hook method should ever be called manually.
 They are supposed to be called by the owl framework whenever it is required.

 #### `constructor(parent, props)`